Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 ## Launch

 To access the demo from a web browser, copy it somewhere under your webserver root directory.
 You can also deploy it into the Lightstreamer internal webserver.
-Depending on the browser in use and on the security settings you might also be able to launch the index.html file directly from the file system.
+Depending on the browser in use, and on the security settings, you might also be able to launch the index.html file directly from the file system.

 ## See Also